salaboy/jhipster-operator/README.md

 You can find the app.jdl file in this repository.

 # Generating the JHipster Application
-In order to create the source code for this application we need to import our JDL file by calling:
+In order to create the source code for this application we need to import our JDL file by calling (you can find the app.jdl file inside the example-app/ directory):
 > jhipster import-jdl app.jdl

 By running this command we will generate 3 maven projects: